We can adjust our services to make them more accessible.

 - telephone 1300 555 727 (for clients who are both deaf/hearing impaired and speech impaired).

-Let us know if you need to use a hearing loop when you attend ACAT.
+Let us know if you need to use a hearing assistance when you attend ACAT.

 People who speak another language

-ACAT can organise an interpreter at no cost to you through the National Translation and Interpreter Service (TIS).
+ACAT can organise an interpreter at no cost to you through 2M Language Services.

 Interpreters can help by telephone or attend ACAT in person, depending on your needs and the availability of interpreters on the day.